-Natural hair is unique because your everyday hairstyle can make a significant difference in the health of your curls.
+Natural hair is unique because our everyday hairstyle can make a significant difference in the health of our curls.
 Finding hairstyles is sometimes time-consuming because you want something that looks good while not ruining your mane.

-In this post, you’ll find some stunning hairstyles you can rock in the summer without damaging your curls.
-You’ll also get natural hair tips for summer to protect your tresses from high heat and humidity.
+In this post, you’ll find some stunning hairstyles you can rock in the summer without damaging your hair.
+You’ll also get natural hair tips for summer to protect your coils from high heat and humidity.

 How to Maintain Natural Hair in the Summer